Vona B. Diener, MD

 How I thrive

 My main exercise is running after my two young children.
 We also hike, bike, and play for what sometimes feels like 24/7!
-For my mental health I go to the library, read novels, listen to audiobooks, relax with essential oils, bake, spend time in nature, hike with my dogs, and swim in the ocean.
+For my mental health I go to the library, read novels, listen to audiobooks, bake, spend time in nature, hike with my dogs, and swim in the ocean.
 I also keep a gratitude journal that helps me to focus on the positives in my life.